sgoldenlab/simba/docs/Scenario1.md

 4. Then, set the **Hyperparameters**.

 5. Click the `Save settings for multiple models` button.
 This generates a _meta.csv file.
-Repeat the steps to generate multiple models.
+Repeat the steps to generate multiple models. **You must exit this menu when finished.**

 6. Click on `Train Multiple Models`.

-### Optional step before running machine model on new data
+### Critical validation step before running machine model on new data

+This step is critical for decreasing false-positive and false-negative predictions.

+You can validate each model *( saved in .sav format)* file.
+This should be done in a "gold-standard" video that has been fully manually annotated for your behavior of interest, but has not been included in the training dataset.

-The user can validate each model *( saved in .sav format)* file.
-In this validation step the user specifies the path to a previously created model in .sav file format, and a .csv file containing the features extracted from a video.
-This process will (i) run the classifications on the video, and (ii) create a video with the predictions overlaid together with a gantt plot showing predicted behavioral bouts.
-Click[here](https://youtu.be/UOLSj7DGKRo) for an example validation video.
+In this validation step the user specifies the path to a previously created model in .sav file format, and a .csv file containing the features extracted from a video (Step 5 above).
+This process will (i) run the predictions on the video, and (ii) create a video with the predictions overlaid together with a gantt plot showing predicted behavioral bouts.
+Click [here](https://youtu.be/UOLSj7DGKRo) for an example validation video.

+This allows you to rapidly access the results of the Hyperparameters you have selected on a "gold-standard" behavioral video.
+If the predictions are not good, you can go back to tweak the appropriate parameters without first running through numerous other videos.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/validatemodel.PNG" width="348" height="162" />